For admission to matriculated graduate study, a student must:

 - Hold an approved baccalaureate degree from an institution that is accredited by an approved regional accrediting agency.

 - Submit a final transcript with a degree posted.
-The Graduate School will obtain a final transcript for applicants who hold a conferred baccalaureate degree from Buffalo State.
+The Graduate Studies Office will obtain a final transcript for applicants who hold a conferred baccalaureate degree from Buffalo State.

 - Have a minimum cumulative GPA of 2.5 (4.0 scale) in the baccalaureate program or a 3.0 in previous graduate coursework.
 If the applicant has attended an institution using the quarter system, credit hours will be converted to semester hours using the following equation: